 Although I am not a statistician, through some quirk of Google’s search algorithm, it appears that I have become promoted to the status of a go-to internet expert on Likert scales.
 This is sometimes awkward, especially when a less-than-perfect blog post is cited in a peer-reviewed publication, but I can live with that.
-On the other hand, I tend to be somewhat more frustrated when my writings are misunderstood and misquoted – and the purpose of this post is to set the record straight after one of these instances.
+On the other hand, I tend to be somewhat more frustrated I come across work that misunderstands and misrepresents my writing.So, the purpose of this post is to set the record straight after one of these instances.

 So what’s the problem?